ferdyrurka/command-bus-symfony-bundle/README.md

 * EventBus
 * Safe your data.
 Not worked MySQL, added command to queue and waited to save.

+## FAQ

+* Why not use Monolog?

+    * Because Monolog is not stable version for PHP 7.3

 ## License

 Open GPL v3 or later